gustavimcp/gustavimcp/README.md

 - 👋 Hi, I’m Gustavo Pena
-- 👀 I’m interested in Data Analytics and Data Science.
+- 👀 I’m interested in Data Analytics.
 - 🌱 I’m currently creating projects using python and Power BI.
 - 💞️ I’m looking to collaborate on Data Analytics projects.
 - 📫 How to reach me: over here on github.